vinibiavatti1/CodenameEagleNVLMap/README.md

 ### Found a Bug?

 If you find some bug in the map, please, open an issue in the repository's issues tab.
-I need you help to keep the map stable and playable.
+Your help will be awesome to keep the map stable and playable.
 Thanks!

 ### Community